 Do a cursory search on your chosen CCRC to determine their reputation in the industry.
 Look into third-party websites that post unbiased reviews and experiences with the CCRC.
 Some CCRCs abide by state regulations, so you can also look into these agencies to see if they have any violations or complaints.

-In business for over 150, The Admiral at the Lake has become a Chicago institution.
+The Admiral at the Lake has become a Chicago institution in its more than 100 years of operation.
 Aside from independent living, they have The Harbors, which includes memory support, skilled nursing care, and assisted living options.
-The beautiful property has 24-hour security and many opportunities to ensure that residents are engaged and well taken care of.
+Some of their amenities include an in-house Wellness Center and indoor pool, and all meals are made from locally-sourced items.
+Their property also has 24-hour security and many opportunities to ensure that residents are engaged and well taken care of.

-Cypress Village also works closely with healthcare providers to ensure that everyone is on the same page.
-Their staff is on-call 24/7 and they assist with various needs from transfers, to medical transportation, rehabilitation programs, memory care programming, physical therapy, and the like.
+Cypress Village only hosts 800 residents, and they promote a one-time buy-in fee alongside their regular monthly fees.
+They have been recognized for their quality of life and compliance with state regulations.
+This CCRC also works closely with healthcare providers to ensure that everyone is on the same page.
+Their staff is on-call 24/7, and they assist with various needs from transfers, to medical transportation, rehabilitation programs, memory care programming, physical therapy, and the like.

 Goodwin House Bailey’s Crossroads is located in a sprawling eight-acre property that overlooks the Washington Monument.
 With urban conveniences such as restaurants and shops just a quick car ride away, Goodwin House Bailey Crossroads is a great CCRC for city dwellers who simply want to be safe but still close enough to enjoy the city’s action.